uno-sebastian/python-api-challenge/README.md

-# Python API Homework - What's the Weather Like?
+# Sebastian's Python API Challenge - What's the Weather Like?

 ## Background